 So how can we improve our attention?

-We all have different attention spans and these days many of us feel like we’re losing them – but with practise we can improve it.
-Here are a few ways which have been shown to improve attention and focus:
+We all have different attention spans and these days many of us feel like we’re losing them.
+But with practise we can improve it.
+Here are a few ways to improve attention and focus:

 1. Set an intention